Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Sell when the market creates a triple top and breaks the support area.
 Keep your stop loss at the top of the pattern, and take profit below the previous low.

-A similar chart pattern to a double bottom.
+A similar chart pattern to a double bottom trading patterns.

 • What it means: Best sign for uptrend.